Last updated and effective from 16 March 2021

 We may transfer Users’ data in the following ways:

 - We share Users’ data within the SuperAwesome group of companies.
-This involves transferring Users’ data outside the European Economic Area (EEA).
+This involves transferring Users’ data outside the UK and EEA.

-- Some of our third-party data processors are based outside the EEA so their processing of Users’ data may involve a transfer of Users’ data outside the EEA.
+- Some of our third-party data processors are based outside the UK and EEA so their processing of Users’ data may involve a transfer of Users’ data outside the UK and EEA.

-Whenever we authorise a transfer of Users’ data outside of the EEA, we ensure a similar degree of protection is afforded to it by using specific contracting frameworks approved by the European Commission which give the data the same protection it has in Europe.
-For further details, see European Commission: Model contracts for the transfer of personal data to third countries.
-If you require further information on the specific mechanism used by us when transferring Users’ data out of the EEA, contact us at email@example.com.
+Whenever we authorise a transfer of Users’ data outside of the UK and EEA, we ensure a similar degree of protection is afforded to it by using specific contracting frameworks approved by the UK Government and European Commission which give personal data the same protection it has in the UK and EEA.
+If you require further information on the specific mechanism used by us when transferring Users’ data outside of the UK or EEA, please contact us at email@example.com

 Back to top